Curricular Education Programs

 Caleb Kuberiet 2021 UA“Learning how to navigate the ambiguity of politics has been incredibly eye-opening.
 Government is not as dichotomized as I previously thought.
 There are policies and decisions that I would agree with on both sides of the aisle.
 More than anything, the Undergraduate Associates program has taught me my role in American politics.
 After experimenting with and learning about many different industries involving politics, I have finally discovered what I am most interested in: constitutional rights, media, and civic engagement.”

-Caleb Kuberiet, 2021 UA Class Representative
+Caleb Kuberiet, UA Alum

 Eagleton Undergraduate Associate Program Learning Objectives